 Your marriage is in serious trouble, perhaps sliding toward the brink of divorce.
 You need a quick turn-around and so you’re searching the web for marriage counseling retreats.

 As you look at the many options, how do you find a retreat that is likely to be highly effective?

-Here are the ten most important things to look for, based on my almost 40 years of experience doing marriage counseling retreats.
+Here are the ten most important things to look for when choosing a marriage counselor and retreat, based on my almost 40 years of experience.
 As you review websites, you can use this information to evaluate a retreat and compare it to others.
 You’ll notice that many of the items on this list are about the qualifications of the counselor.

 - A private retreat.

 Group retreats can work fine for couples who are mildly distressed.
-However, if your relationship is moderately to severely distressed you probably need a private retreat for just the two of you.
+However, if your relationship is moderately to severely distressed, choosing a marriage counselor who offers a private retreat for just the two of you will probably be the better option.
 That way you’ll get both confidentiality and a personalized approach that is tailored to exactly what you need.

 - A scientifically proven approach.

 Many leaders of marriage counseling intensives use approaches they like but not approaches that have been proven by research to work.
 A well-proven approach is EFT, or Emotionally Focused Couple Therapy.
 With EFT nearly 75% of couples recover and another 15% improve significantly.
-You can look for a retreat led by a Certified EFT Couple Therapist.
+One of the things to look for in a marriage counselor and retreat is that it is led by a Certified EFT Couple Therapist.